qtzx06/qtzx06/README.md

   </a>
 </h2>

-I love connecting with fellow builders, researchers, and **curious minds**.
-Whether you want to brainstorm a project or just geek out about tech, I'm always up for a good conversation.
-Coffee chats, coding sessions, or quick DMs, whatever works for you.
+i love connecting with fellow builders, researchers, and **curious minds**. whether you want to brainstorm a project or just geek out about tech, i'm always up for a good conversation. coffee chats, coding sessions, or quick dms, whatever works for you.

-**Research Collaborations** • **Open Source Projects** • **Hackathon Teams** • **Tech Discussions**
+**research collaborations** • **open source projects** • **hackathon teams** • **tech discussions**

 <div align="center">